abhinay-techx/Namma_metro/Readme.md

 Before you start, ensure you have the following:

-- Python
+- Python (or any other preferred programming language)
 - MySQL  (or any other preferred relational database)
-- VSCode or any preferred code editor
+- VSCode (or any preferred code editor )
 - Figma  (for route map design)

 ### Installation